Silvio Grand

-Silvio Grand (born 16 June 1980 in Buenos Aires, Argentina) is a noted dancer and choreographer of the Tango dance form.
+Silvio Grand (born 16 June 1980 in Buenos Aires, Argentina) is a dancer and choreographer of the Tango dance form.

 Winterthur Switzerland.
 Photo taken during an interview for the magazine Tango Danza.

 Career

 During his school years, he began to learn drama with Susana Rivero, an Argentinian theater director and Leandro Rossati, a comedian.
 Francisco Santapa and Noemi Lertora were his first Tango teachers.
 Silvio was strongly influenced by dance teachers Gerardo Litvak, Sonia Rubba, Noemi Coelho, Fernando Galera, and Roberto Herrera, and the Shakespearean drama specialist director Monica Maffia.

 Silvio Grand first appeared on TV at the age of 12 in the TV program, Sin Condena, hosted by Canal 9, an Argentinean TV channel.
 His first dance performance on stage was in 1997, at the Astral Theatre.
 He collaborated with Hilda Salcedo and won the first prize in the Feria Exposicion Internacional del Tango competition held in Recoleta, Buenos Aires.
 As the winning prize, he became member of the cast of the San Telmo's Cafe Concert Bar Sur.
 At the Bar Sur, he met Naoko Yoyimura, who invited him to teach in Japan.

 In 2001, Silvio was a part of the TV programme, Especial Punta Y Tango, and a cast dancer of the show, Esquina Carlos Gardel (2001-2007), and the Juan Carlos Copes company (2002-2003).
 Between 2001 and 2011, his dance partner was Mayra Galante.
 The duo performed in various theatres and festivals, as starring role for the musical Dreams About Tango in The State Komedy Theatre of Saint Petersburg, and as dancers or choreographers in Melico Salazar of Costa Rica, Teatro Nacional de Republica Dominicana, Nacional of Guatemala, Fransico Saybe of Honduras, Ruben Dario of Nicaragua, Teatro municipal Viña del Mar, Chile, Teleton of Santiago, Teatro Diana and Teatro Degollado of Guadalajara, Santa Ursula of Lima, Metropolitan of Mexico Distrito Federal, Peruano Japones of Lima, Capella Concert Hall of Saint Petersburg, Teatro Nacional of Puebla, Teatro Nacional Manuel Doblado of Leon, Teatro de la Paz of San Luis Potosí, Teatro Liceo of Buenos Aires, Estadio Luna Park in Buenos Aires, Teatro de las Americas of Cordoba in Argentina, among others.